How to Write a Press Release

 Quick tip: Press releases generally end with three hashtag symbols (###) centered directly above the boilerplate and under the body copy to indicate the end of the release.

 What is your company about?

-Have you ever read an “about” section and not understood what that company actually does?
+Have you ever read an “about” section and did not understand what that company actually does?
 It happens.
-And that’s probably not something you would want the readers to think of your company.
+And that’s probably not something you would want the readers to think about your company.

 Who’s your media contact?

 Sharing contact information about your company’s Public Relations or Media Coordinator will make everyone’s lives easier, and it will make your press release look more professional.
 It’s useful to include a link to the press kit and social media accounts.
 Many journalists use social media, especially Twitter, to connect.
 Make sure to double-check that your links and phone number are correct, and that all names are spelled correctly.

 The more your company evolves, the more press release distribution you’ll need.
 You’ll need to write each press release from scratch, but your company logo and all branding-related items will likely stay the same.
 This press release template is adaptable just like other Xtensio tools, it can and should be repurposed, revisited, and revised to suit your evolving needs.
 You can duplicate your folio to easily get started on the next one or save it as a template.
 All of our templates are meant to be starting points.
 You can always add, delete, and move your modules and sections around with Xtensio’s versatile editor to adapt the press release as you need it.